Noctisq/poke-api/README.md

 # Poke-api

-A basic react app to fetch pokemon data and print it into the page with a basic pagination.
+A basic responsive react app to fetch pokemon data and print it into the page with a basic pagination.
 You can check it out deployed here: https://noctisq.github.io/poke-api/